tylerneylon/math/randnn/randnn.md

 Before the activation function is applied, each output can be seen as either a flat hyperplane (viewed as a heightmap), or as a linear color gradient (viewed as pixel intensities).
+After the activation, the output surface becomes nonlinear.
+If
-After the activation, the outputs become nonlinear.
-If the activation function is $\sigma(x)$ or $\tanh(x)$, then the outputs are mapped into a bounded interval; you might say that the hyperplanes have been flattened so that the ends become flat, and there is a section of curvature in the middle.
+the activation function is $\sigma(x)$ or $\tanh(x)$, then the outputs are mapped into a bounded interval; you might say that the hyperplanes have been flattened so that the ends become level, and there is a section of curvature in the middle.

 # The Second Layer

 Let’s dig a bit deeper into the rabbit hole and see what the next layer can do.

+We'll start by building up to [@fig:fig4], which shows how a 2-layer network might behave when it has only a single (1-dimensional) input and a single (also 1-dimensional) output.
-Suppose the neural network has a single 1-dimensional input, and that it uses a $\tanh()$ activation function.
-Then the output of the first layer is a series of similarly-shaped curves at different scales and locations (curves like this are often called *s-curves*); these are at left in the figure below.
+Our example network uses the $\tanh()$ activation function.
+The output of the first layer is a series of similarly-shaped curves at different scales and locations (curves like this are often called *s-curves*); these are at left in the figure below.
 If we add together scaled version of these (in other words, if we take a *linear